particle-iot/docs/src/content/datasheets/app-notes/an024-tracker-relay.md

 #### Manually

-The Tracker Edge firmware can be downloaded from Github:
+The Tracker Edge firmware can be downloaded from GitHub:

 [https://github.com/particle-iot/tracker-edge](https://github.com/particle-iot/tracker-edge)